 Please refer to "The Graduate Admissions Process" section for general graduate admission information.

-For consideration and admission to the Master of Education in Reading program, applicants must satisfactorily submit or complete the following:
+For full admission to the Master of Education in Reading degree program, applicants are expected to provide or complete the following:

+1. Prior to registering for your first course: Complete and submit the Graduate Application for Admission, accompanied by a non-refundable application fee.

+Complete the application online. webcampus.wilmu. edu/application\graduate.asp?d=G

+2. Register for MED 6102 (E-Folio) along with other course(s) selected.

-- 1. A graduate application for admission accompanied by a non-refundable application fee. - An official transcript from a regionally accredited college, university, or other degree-granting institution, verifying completion of a bachelor's degree.
-Send official transcript(s) directly to Wilmington University from the identified college or university. - 3.
-An interview with an Admissions Counselor, Program Advisor, or the Program Coordinator - 4.
-Completion of the online writing assessment. - A current valid teaching certificate.
-NOTE: Three years of teaching experience is required by Delaware's Department of Education for certification as a Reading Specialist. - 6.
-Results from the test of English as Foreign Language (TOEFL) for international students.
+Provide an official transcript from a regionally accredited college, university, or other degreegranting institution, verifying completion of a bachelor's degree.
+Send official transcript(s) directly to Wilmington University from the identified college or university.

+Schedule a program planning conference with an Admissions Counselor, Program Advisor, or the Program Chair.

+Provide a record of work experience as a classroom teacher (NOTE: Delaware requires three years of teaching experience prior to certification as a Reading Specialist).
+Provide a copy of a current, valid teaching license or certificate.

+International students must provide results from the Test of English as Foreign Language (TOEFL) that meet current minimum score requirements.

-All of the documents indicated above should be sent to the Office of Graduate Admissions.
+All of the documents described above should be sent to the Office of Graduate Admissions.

-The Master of Education in Reading prepares teachers certification as a Reading Specialist in grades K-12.
-Reading Specialists must demonstrate the ability to produce high levels of student achievement in literacy.
+The Master of Education in Reading prepares teachers for certification as a Reading Specialist in grades K-12.
+Reading specialists must demonstrate the ability to produce high levels of student achievement in literacy.
 Literacy requires an understanding of reading and writing intertwined with the ability to interpret critically and apply new information to existing knowledge.
 Every school should have access to Reading Specialists who have specialized training related to addressing reading difficulties and who can give guidance to classroom teachers in language arts, writing, and content area reading.

-The program competencies are the IRA Standards, summarized below, and can be accessed in their entirety through the IRA's website: www.ira.org/resources/community/ncate_standards. html.
+The program competencies are the IRA Standards, summarized below, and can be accessed in their entirety through the IRA's website: www.reading.org/resources/community/ ncate\standards.html.

-The program develops reading experts who:
+The program develops reading experts who have demonstrated mastery in:

-1. Foundational Knowledge
+Standard 1.
+Theoretical/ Foundational